kd83kdi93/FTP/README.md

-FTP project in ftp_project
-chat project in chat_project
+FTP project is in ftp and ftp-dev branch chat project is in chat and chat-dev branch remote project is in remote and remote-dev branch